Groumy/Groumy.github.io/_drafts/tbh-.md

 ## What about Critical hits ?

-If we apply this rules to the Powerful Foe rule, player's won't be able to roll Critical Hits anymore
+If we apply this rules to the Powerful Foe rule, player's won't be able to roll Critical Hits anymore when attacking an opponent

 # The house rule